zfcampus/apigility-documentation/recipes/join-tables.md

 What is this class doing?

-In `fetch()`, it pulls a result set by executing the table gateway's `getUserWithCity()` method, passing it the identifier.
+In `fetch()`, it retrieves a result set by executing the table gateway's `getUserWithCity()` method, passing it the identifier.
 If the result has no rows, we throw an exception, but otherwise, return the first found.